Gregor Mendel is the father of genetics. He:

 Fisher’s analysis said there was only a 1 in 2000 chance that Mendel’s results were the fully reported results of real experiments.

-The controversy begun by Fisher continues to this day, with a steady stream of publications seeking to give reasons for Mendel’s results.
+The controversy started by Fisher continues to this day, with a steady stream of publications seeking to give reasons for Mendel’s results.
 One possibility is that results from ‘bad’ experiments were discarded to leave only the results of ‘good’ experiments.
 Another is that the results arose from an unconscious bias on the part of the experimenters.

-Gregor Mendel was unaware of the new science of genetics which he had founded, and unaware of any future controversies.
-He died of a kidney disease, aged 61, on January 6, 1884.
+Gregor Mendel was unaware of the new science of genetics he founded and unaware of any future controversies.
+He died, aged 61, of kidney disease on January 6, 1884.

 Author of this page: The Doc

 Images of scientists digitally enhanced and colorized by this website.

 © All rights reserved.